aranzazu2204/aranzazu2204/README.md

 # 💫 About Me:
-I'm a Data Engineer finishing my BSc in Data Engineering at UAB (Erasmus at TU Eindhoven).
+I'm a Data Engineer finishing my BSc in Data Engineering at UAB.
 I build scalable pipelines, real-time streaming systems, and data infrastructure for analytics and AI.
 Currently at Avanade AI Hub building AI agents and data automation workflows in Azure.<br><br>I care about clean data models, good engineering practices, and systems that hold up at scale.

 ## 🌐 Socials: